sculptor body

 The catch cup

 Some might consider the catch cup a bit light and flimsy, but it has probably been designed this way in order to make it easier for the magnet to pull it in place.
-The magnet has a rather strong pull, so you rest assured that the cup will slide into the correct position.
+The magnet has a rather strong pull, so you can rest assured that the cup will slide into the correct position.
 It doesn’t have a perfect fit on a 58 mm basket, but my guess is that many people use a funnel for their portafilter nowadays so this shouldn’t be seen as a big drawback.

 It does fit perfectly on a 51 mm portafilter, however, so owners of La Pavonis, Delonghis, and Leverpressos can at least enjoy a smooth workflow.